treeverse/lakeFS/docs/production/install.md

 lakeFS actually exposes only one API endpoint.
 For every request, lakeFS checks the `Host` header.
 If the header is under the S3 gateway domain, the request is directed to the S3-compatible API.

 The third DNS record (`*.s3.lakefs.example.com`) allows for [virtual-host style access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html).
-This is a way for AWS client to specify the bucket name in the Host subdomain.
+This is a way for AWS clients to specify the bucket name in the Host subdomain.